 The Registrar's Office will review how the scores may impact your class schedule and make changes as necessary.
-To follow up with the scores and class schedule changes, please reach out to the Registar's Office at 937-327-6131 or email@example.com.
+To follow up with the scores and class schedule changes, please reach out to the Registrar's Office at 937-327-6131 or firstname.lastname@example.org.

 As a commuter student, is Orientation really necessary?

 - Even as a local student, it's important for you to identify the campus resources and opportunities available to help you in your experience at Wittenberg.
 Commuter students will receive a campus tour that highlights lockers, microwaves, and lounges across campus.
 In addition, you'll be able to get connected with our student organization focused on the commuter connection: Traveling Tigers.